NDAK14005U Randomised Algorithms (RA)

 - All aids allowed

 - Censorship form

 - No external censorship

 Several internal examiners

-If the student is not yet qualified, then qualification can be achieved by handing-in the missing assignments.
-The missing assignments must be submitted no later than two weeks before the re-exam date in order to qualify for the exam.
+If the student is not yet qualified, then qualification can be achieved by submitting the missing assignments.
+The missing assignments must be submitted no later than two weeks before the re-exam date in order to qualify for the re-exam.

 Criteria for exam assesment

 See Learning Outcome.